St. Patrick’s Day parades turn pandemic blues Irish green

 New infections and hospitalizations have declined since the surge, prompting city officials to green-light the procession.

-It remains to be seen if big crowds will show up for this year’s parade, although organizers expect hordes — even if many New Yorkers remain skittishabout massive, potentially virus-spreading public events.
+Thousands of people showed up for this year’s parade, even as many New Yorkers remain skittishabout massive, potentially virus-spreading public events.

-Organizers hope people will turn out not just to commemorate the holiday, but to honor the first responders who helped the city get through the pandemic, as well as in support of a delegation of Ukrainian marchers bringing attention to the war in their homeland.
+The holiday commemorates the death of the patron saint of Ireland more than 15 centuries ago but has evolved into a money-making observance of Irish culture for restaurants and pubs.

+But there was solemnity, too.
+Thursday’s procession paused to remember the fallen — including those who perished during the Sept.
+11 terrorist attacks, first responders killed in the line of duty and the thousands of pandemic casualties.